 The use of spatially referenced data in cancer studies is gaining in prominence, fuelled by the development and availability of spatial analytic tools and the broadening recognition of the linkages between geography and health.
-Understanding spatial patterns of diseases in a population is at the very root of the field of epidemiology.
+Understanding the spatial patterns of diseases in a population is at the very root of the field of epidemiology.
 The recent explosion in data gathering, linkage and analysis capabilities fostered by computing technology, particularly geographic information systems (GIS), has greatly improved the ability to measure and assess these patterns.
-Mapping allows a visualization of areas at high risk that face disparities to help prioritize areas that would benefit from public health actions.
+Mapping allows a visualization of areas at high risk that face disparities to help prioritize areas that would benefit from additional health resources, such as cancer control programs, interventions and program dissemination.